Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 promoted from learner to full member.

 .. warning::
-   Promoting a node incrases the cluster's quorum threshold (refer to the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html>`__ and the `Operational Redundancy <clustering.html#operational-redundancy>`__ section of this document).
+   Promoting a node increases the cluster's quorum threshold (refer to the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html>`__ and the `Operational Redundancy <clustering.html#operational-redundancy>`__ section of this document).
 Ensure this new node has a stable connection to the cluster before promoting it.

 You can attempt to promote the new member with a call to ``POST /cluster/members/{MemberID}/promote`` (refer to the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html>`__).
 If the learner hasn't